 Vine actually seems to improve the ability to communicate peacefully.
 (I think it’s safe to say that most “dominant” behaviors happen because the dog doesn’t know how to communicate its needs in a less stressful, emotionally expensive manner.)

-Bach flower essences for adolescent dog hyper-vigilance, edginess, and fear
+Bach flower essences for adolescent fear, edginess, and hyper-vigilance

 Mimulus is the Bach flower essence for the most common types of fears in adolescent dogs.
 These are usually specific fears (and may be accompanied by suspicion – see Holly, above).
 Fear of tall, gangly teenagers, fear of the garbage truck, fear of moving shopping carts, wheelchairs, skateboards, fear of people walking with canes; there are endless examples of specific fears that appear suddenly in adolescence.
 Mimulus improves confidence and courage and the ability to face fears calmly.